marijnh/Eloquent-JavaScript/20_node.md

 {{index "callback function", "asynchronous programming", "write method", "end method", "Buffer class"}}

-Writable streams are a widely used concept in Node.
-Such objects have a `write` method, which can be passed a string or a `Buffer` object to write something to the stream.
-Their `end` method closes the stream, and also optionally takes a value to write to the stream before closing.
+_Writable streams_ are a widely used concept in Node.
+Such objects have a `write` method that can be passed a string or a `Buffer` object to write something to the stream.
+Their `end` method closes the stream and optionally takes a value to write to the stream before closing.
 Both of these methods can also be given a callback as an additional argument, which they will call when the writing or closing has finished.